 For cases with allegations proposed for resolution under CPM Section 302, OCR will prepare a Statement of the Case.
-The Statement of the Case must set forth:
+The Statement of the Case sets forth:

-- The allegations raised in the complaint. - A statement of OCR's jurisdictional authority, including recipient status and the statutory basis for the investigation. - An explanation of the pertinent legal standard(s). - Relevant background information. - A summary of the investigation, including analysis of the evidence reviewed to date.
+- A statement of OCR's jurisdictional authority, including recipient status and the statutory basis for the investigation. - An explanation of the pertinent legal standard(s). - The allegations investigated. - Relevant background information. - A summary of the investigation, including an analysis of the evidence obtained to date and the identified concern(s) that support the need for the provisions of the agreement.